vitorms99/MorphologyExtractor/docs/source/functions/MEGG_metrics.rst

 The Gini index quantifies the inequality in the light distribution of a galaxy.
 A higher Gini value implies that the light is concentrated in a few pixels (e.g., compact sources), whereas lower values reflect more uniform light distributions (e.g., diffuse galaxies).
 It is based on the Lorentz curve and is often used in combination with M20 to classify galaxy morphology.

-To compute the index, initialize the :class:`mex.Metrics_module.Gini_index` class:
+To compute the index, initialize the :class:`galmex.Metrics_module.Gini_index` class:

 .. code-block:: python

-    from mex.Metrics_module import Gini_index
+    from galmex.Metrics_module import Gini_index

     gini_calculator = Gini_index(
         clean_mini,